cockpit-project/cockpit/doc/protocol.md

 is set to "base64" then messages in the channel are encoded using "base64", otherwise if it's set to "raw" they are transferred directly.

-These optional fields are used when establishing a channel over a new connection with a host.
-If a connection is already open for the given "host" and "user" then these will not be used.

- * "password": Optional alternate password for authenticating with host
- * "host-key": Optional ssh public hostkey to expect when connecting to machine

 After the command is sent, then the channel is assumed to be open.
 No response is sent.
 If for some reason the channel shouldn't or cannot be opened, then the recipient will respond with a "close" message.